July 2021

 July 1, 2021: Version 3.49

 With secure cluster connectivity (Public Preview), customer VPCs in the compute plane have no open ports and Databricks Runtime cluster nodes have no public IP addresses.
-Databricks secure cluster connectivity on Google Cloud is implemented by two features: no public IP addresses on cluster nodes, which is enabled by default, and the new secure cluster connectivity relay.
-See Secure cluster connectivity.
+Databricks secure cluster connectivity on Google Cloud is implemented by two features: no public IP addresses on cluster nodes, enabled by default, and the new secure cluster connectivity relay.
+See What is secure cluster connectivity?.

 New Google Cloud regions